timescale/promscale/docs/sql_schema.md

 # Data Model Schema

-The design of the internal SQL schema is described in [our design doc][design-doc].
+The design of the internal SQL schema is described in [our design doc](https://tsdb.co/prom-design-doc).
 This document describes how to query the data once it is ingested.
 We aim to make querying easier using view, operators, and functions.